snowdrop/spring-boot-quickstart-istio/README.md

 mvn clean package fabric8:deploy -Popenshift
 ```

-- Install Say service
+- Install the Say service part of the Service Mesh
 ```bash
 cd say-service
 mvn clean package fabric8:deploy -Pistio-openshift -Dfabric8.resourceDir=src/main/istio
 ```

-- Access to the `Say` service
+- Access the `Say` service using the Istio Ingress/Proxy

 In order to access the service, it is required first to expose the Istio Ingress proxy behind a route that Openshift can route from your localhost machine.
 then, execute this command